shirleyxueli41/Tufts_workshops/nfcore_rnaseq/readme.md

 ### Remember to set `-resume` button if you run the pipeline adding additional samples.
-For example, if you initial run only have two samples A549_GFPkd_1 and A549_PRMT5kd_1 and the job finishes running successfully.
-After a few days, you have new data generated, which is A549_GFPkd_2 and A549_PRMT5kd_2.
-You can run the same pipeline by editing the samplesheets.tsv and run the pipeline in the same directory.
-The pipeline won't repeat the QC and ailgnment step for the first two samples.
+Ensure you enable the -resume option when executing the pipeline with extra samples.
+For instance, if your initial run included just two samples, A549_GFPkd_1 and A549_PRMT5kd_1, and completed successfully, you might later acquire additional data, such as A549_GFPkd_2 and A549_PRMT5kd_2.
+To incorporate these new samples, you simply need to update the samplesheets.tsv file and rerun the pipeline in the same directory.
+By doing this, the pipeline will bypass the QC and alignment steps for the initial two samples, avoiding unnecessary repetition.

 ```
 sample,fastq_1,fastq_2,strandedness
 A549_GFPkd_1,SRR3362661_1.fastq.gz,SRR3362661_2.fastq.gz,auto